nevanscott/uxui.cat/content/projects/travel/index.md

 * quickly prototype a key flow of the app
 * develop a visual identity to accompany it
-* translate both into expressions appropriate to each platform
+* translate the design to be appropriate for both platforms (iOS and Android)

 ## Proto-personas